WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/intro.md

 Without these `ILRepack` will fail.

 ## Optional: Reduce Assembly Size with ILStrip

+UPDATE 3/13/23: I recommend against this.
+While it works, the setup is finnicky and the savings are still relatively small, 8MB isn't a lot.
+This requires constant care since most Harmony patches require you to add another entry point or things will mysteriously not work.

 BPCore is a large library with wrappers for thousands of game types.
 It has a big footprint: 7MB at the time of writing.